christc4/web/sites/pariffin.org/misc/per/arch/setup_status.md

 Anime and stuff from terminal

 Generalised search bar that can do multi purpose stuff.
-Maybe mappedd to pressing super.
+Maybe mapped to pressing super.
 Need it to do niche stuff like calculating and small searches like definitions, synonyms

 Probably libreoffice for excel stuff.

+Cursor DPI control.
+Macro to switch between slow, default fast

+Status icons for battery, volume, date + time, DPI setting